syrupsandwich/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-a simple sketching app.
+A simple sketching app.

-features:
+I want this app to look like an etch-a-sketch.

+Features:
   - marker
   - eraser
   - resolution adjuster